January Is National Glaucoma Awareness Month

 Types of Glaucoma

 There are two main types of glaucoma: open-angle glaucoma and angle-closure glaucoma.
-Though there are two types, the cause of each type is the same – your eye is unable to drain the fluid that needs to be drained.
+Though there are two types, the cause of each type is the same – your eye is unable to drain fluid in the eye that needs to be drained.

 The more common of the two types is open-angle glaucoma, which is sometimes called wide-angle glaucoma.
-In this case, the drain work in the eye looks normal, but for one reason or another, it is not draining the fluid as it should.
+In this case, the draining mechanisms in the eye look normal, but for one reason or another, they do not drain the fluid as it should.

 Angle-closure glaucoma is caused when the structure of the drain path between the iris and the cornea is too narrow.
-This type of glaucoma is more common in Asia than it is in the Western Hemisphere.
-This structure of the eye is also linked to causing farsightedness and cataracts because fluid can build up quite suddenly.
+This type of glaucoma is more common in Asia than in the Western Hemisphere.
+Because of the structure of their eyes, people of Asian descent also experience more farsightedness and cataracts because fluid can build up quite suddenly.

 Glaucoma Causes

-Though it is easy to assume that glaucoma is a disease reserved for the elderly, it can in fact be caused by a number of factors and affect anyone of any age.
+Though it is easy to assume that glaucoma is a disease reserved for the elderly, it can be caused by a number of factors and affect anyone at any age.
 However, it is true that mainly the elderly develop this disease.

 The reason for this is unknown for now, but many doctors believe it is because of genetics.
-Those who develop glaucoma in old age suffer from blocked channels that are unable to drain the fluid.
 Often, parents of those with glaucoma also had glaucoma.
+This is why it is so important to share your family’s eye health history with your eye doctor.

 Though the causes mentioned above are rare, they do happen.
 That’s why it is important to protect your eyes in every situation.
 If your eyes have been through something traumatic, you should ask your doctor to test them for signs of developing glaucoma.